chemharuka/toGainMapHDR/README.md

 #### Notes for options

 -r: Reduce the picture by `-r` times, and then measure the maximum brightness at this time as the headroom, this headroom will be used for tone mapping.
+Recommand value for monochrome gain map is 3.0, and 10.0 for RGB gain map.

 -R: If `-R` is less than `-r` headroom, this value will be used for tone mapping. `-R` value will also limit headroom of Apple gain map.